Harold Ramirez Player Props: Rays vs. Blue Jays

-On Friday, Harold Ramirez (coming off going 3-for-4 with two doubles and three RBI) and the Tampa Bay Rays play the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 7:07 PM ET.
+After going 3-for-4 with two doubles and three RBI in his most recent game, Harold Ramirez and the Tampa Bay Rays take on the Toronto Blue Jays (who will hand the ball to Yusei Kikuchi) at 3:07 PM ET on Saturday.

 Harold Ramirez Game Info & Props vs. the Blue Jays